 Preparing for a hearing

 You have up to 90 days from the date of the denial notice to do this.

-Call your nearest regional office.
-Find the number at www.oah.wa.gov/.
+- Call your nearest regional office.
+Find the number at the OAH's website.
 Click on Contact.

 If it is an emergency, call the OAH.
 Ask them to have the hearing as soon as possible.
 This is an "expedited" hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.